remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/ssh.md

 Secure Shell

-This protocol provides shell access to access a remote computer in a secure way.
+This protocol provides **remote shell** access to access a remote computer in a secure way.
 The establishment of a secure communication is part of SSH (Layer 6).

 SSH is built on top of TCP.